-a.
+- a.
 The focus of teaching is on communication.
-The form is not given importance.

-b.
-Speech develops slowly and it is never forced.

-c.
-The Early speech follows natural steps (yes/no response, one-word answers, list of words, short phrases, complete sentences.)
+The form is not given importance. - b.
+Speech develops slowly and it is never forced. - c.
+The early speech follows natural steps (yes/no response, one-word answers, list of words, short phrases, complete sentences.)

-Terrell states that there are stages for the emergence of language input.
+Terrell states that there are stages for the emergence of language learners do activities, which need advanced English, such as role-plays, problem-solving activities, etc.

+Early speech stage: Learners' speech will come out after enough communicative input.
 Learners give answers to simple questions, using single words and phrases in English.
+Speech emergence stage: